-Decorative laminates are laminated products primarily used as furniture surface materials or wall paneling that pressed on PB, MDF, HDF to gain the nice and protected woodgrain surface.
-This flat sheeting material is usually used in interior decoration and industrial furnishings like decorative layer and flooring.
+Decorative laminates are laminated products used as furniture surface materials or wall paneling that pressed on PB, MDF, HDF to gain the sophisticated and protected surface.
+HPL (high pressure laminaion) is formed in sheet to decorate and do the furnishing decors.

-Laminates own the postforming series which enhance the luxury, continuity and sophistication of furniture.
+Postforming series of HPL enhances the luxury, continuity and sophistication of furniture.

-Layers of paper are coated by melamine resin.
-Those layers are pressed under high temperature and pressure in certain duration of time to make laminates.
+Layers of paper are coated by melamine resin pressed under high temperature and pressure in certain duration of time.

 The kraft paper can control absorbtion.
 This kind of paper is made of Kappa hard wood with high consistency.
 Quantity of kraft paper runs from 80 – 120 g/m2.

-The decorative paper is considered the most important part of Laminates.
-The decorative paper is run through a “bath tub” or vat containing melamine resin.
+The decorative paper is considered the most important part of HPL sheet.
+The decorative paper is dipped in a melamine resin “bath tub”.
 Cellulose in the paper will become glossy and more colorful.
 Decorative paper requires a clean environment, preventing dust and impurity.

 The overlay is made of pure cenllulose with the quantity of paper is 18 – 50 g/m2.
 Hence, this layer requires refined paperflour.
-The paper for the top layer of the sheet is translucent after being submerged in resin.
+Top layer paper is translucent after being submerged in resin.